Voronoi conjecture for five-dimensional parallelohedra: Introduction

 In this paper we restrict our attention to tilings of Euclidean space with convex polytopes where every two tiles are translation of each other, the tilings with {\it parallelohedra}.
+The systematic study of parallelohedra and their properties goes back to Fedorov \cite{Fed}, Minkowski \cite{Min}, Voronoi \cite{Vor}, and Delone (Delaunay)\footnote{Boris Delone (Delaunay), a Russian and Soviet mathematician of French descent.
+He used the French spelling Delaunay in earlier works and the transliteration of Russian spelling Delone in later works.
+We use the latter spelling in the paper but the actual spelling in the cited references might be different.} \cite{Del}.
+The seminal work of Voronoi \cite{Vor} together with another seminal work on geometry of numbers by Minkowski \cite{Min10} introduced parallelohedra to the study of quadratic forms from the geometric point of view leading to advances in questions of lattice packings, coverings, and numerous applications of lattices and associated reduction theories.

-The systematic study of parallelohedra and their properties goes back do Minkowski \cite{Min}, Fedorov \cite{Fed}, Voronoi \cite{Vor}, and Delone \cite{Del}.
+The study of parallelohedra and their properties is inherently connected with the study of lattices.

-One of the most intriguing and still open conjectures in parallelohedra theory is the Voronoi conjecture \cite{Vor} that connects $d$-dimensional paralleloherda with $d$-dimensional lattices and their Dirichlet-Voronoi cells.
-This conjecture originates from Voronoi's study of geometric theory of positive definite quadratic forms \cite{Vor}.

 A {\it lattice} in $\R^d$ is (a translation) of the set of all integer linear combinations of some basis of $\R^d$.
 For a fixed lattice $\Lambda$, its {\it Dirichlet-Voronoi polytope}, or just {\it Voronoi polytope} is the set of of points that are closer to a fixed point $x\in \Lambda$ than to any other point of $\Lambda$.
+It is obvious that the Voronoi polytopes of lattices are parallelohedra.

+The geometric properties of lattices captured by the Dirichlet-Voronoi construction and its dual Delone construction \cite{Del34} are related to various questions on lattice packings and coverings for spheres as well as for other convex bodies; we refer to work of Sch\"urmann and Vallentin \cite{SV} on computational approaches to lattice sphere packings and coverings, review of Gruber \cite{Gru} on lattice packings and coverings with convex bodies, and breakthrough works of Viazovska \cite{Via} and Cohn, Kumar, Miller, Radchenko and Viazovska \cite{CKMRV} on densest sphere packings in dimensions 8 and 24 for more details and additional references.

+General parallelohedra appear in the study of spectral sets in $d$-dimensional space.
+As it was recently shown by Lev and Matolcsi \cite{LM}, a convex body $\Omega\subset \R^d$ is a spectral set, i.e. if there is an orthogonal basis of exponential functions in $L^2(\Omega)$, if and only if $\Omega$ is a parallelohedron as it was conjectured by Fuglede \cite{Fug}.
+For non-convex sets the Fuglede conjecture was disproved by Tao \cite{Tao} in dimensions $d\geq 5$.
+We refer to \cite{LM} and references therein for more details on the status of both directions of the Fuglede conjecture for general sets.

+One of the most intriguing and still open conjectures in parallelohedra theory is the Voronoi conjecture \cite{Vor} that connects the family of all $d$-dimensional parallelohedra with $d$-dimensional lattices and their Dirichlet-Voronoi cells.
+This conjecture can be formulated in rather simple terms and goes back to Voronoi's study of geometric theory of positive definite quadratic forms \cite{Vor}.